 The insurance company adjusters are employed by the insurance company and they are looking out for their interest and doing what they are told.
 On the other hand, we work for you and our loyalties are to you.
 We are only looking out for your interest.
 It is hard for insurance company adjusters not to have some sort of conflict of interest or be impartial because the insurance company pays their salary.

 No, not for using the services of a public adjuster.
 However, you need to be aware that when you file a claim it may trigger an underwriting review which can result in a rate increase and/or other changes with your current policy and its coverage.
 The California Department of Insurance has attempted to limit what is sometimes called the “use it and lose it” practices of the insurance industry.

 No, we work on a contingency basis.
-We are not paid unless you are paid and we collect money from the insurance carrier.
+You pay us when we provide you with payment from the insurance company.

 No, you can hire us after you have received payments.
 The only time it is too late to hire us is after any applicable time limitations have expired.
+Please note that we will not represent a claim that the property owner started repairing any of the damages.
 We recommend you contact us to review your claim if you think you may have been underpaid to determine if there are any other reasons that would prevent you from retaining us.

 Your agent is not trained to adjust claims.
 In general, they are not familiar with construction and what it will take to restore you home or business.
 In almost all cases, your agent is not involved in the actual adjustment of your loss.
 In addition, they are usually not licensed to adjust claims and negotiate settlements on your behalf.

 Public adjusters are not attorneys.
 We specialize in the adjustment of property damage claims.
 Unlike attorneys, we document the loss to support the damages and get you paid as soon as possible.
 Many attorneys will hire public adjusters to help them evaluate damages so they will know the extent of the damage.
 Also, public adjuster’s do not provide legal advice.